ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Basics/README.md

      console.log(x + y);
    }
    ```
-   When it comes to function, function is declared and initialized and is hoisted.
+   When it comes to **function declaration** like the example above, it is declared, initialized, and hoisted.

+   Now, let's see a case of **function expression**, where we assign a function to a variable.

    ```javascript
    console.log(sub(1, 2)); //Uncaught TypeError: sub is not a function var sub = function (x, y) {